saturnlighting/literature-review/README.md

 <Background>Many studies have explored the extent to which macro-built
-environmental attributes (e.g. population density, land use mix, proximity, spatial connectivity) and especially safe cycling infrastructure affects cycling uptake.
+environmental attributes (e.g. population density, land use mix, proximity, spatial connectivity), and especially safe cycling infrastructure, affect cycling uptake.
 Less attention has been paid to the impact that micro-built environmental factors such as road lighting may have on people’s choice to cycle.
 This paper provides a review of the scientific literature on the relationship between road lighting and cycling uptake and identifies existing gaps in research and knowledge.
 <Method>We used a hybrid systematic and snowballing method.
-TBC
+Ten
 empirical scientific studies were reviewed.
 These studies can be divided into those that use subjective measurements and those that use objective measurements. <Results>Most of the studies analysed suggest that road